pivotal-cf/docs-pks/console-troubleshooting.hbs.md

 **Cause**

-In a single tier0 topology, Tanzu Kubernetes Grid Integrated Edition Management Console is deployed to the same infrastructure network as vSphere and VMware NSX.
+In a single tier0 topology, {{  vars.product }} Management Console is deployed to the same infrastructure network as vSphere and VMware NSX.
 In a multiple-tier0 topology, due to tenant isolation, the infrastructure network is not routable to tenant tier0 uplink networks.
 In a multiple-tier0 topology, data from the Kubernetes API is exposed by floating IP addresses on tenant tier0 routers.
 Consequently, the management console cannot retrieve cluster data from the Kubernetes API because it is not on the same network as the tenants.

 **Solution**

-Make sure that the Tanzu Kubernetes Grid Integrated Edition Management Console can connect to tenant floating IP addresses.
+Make sure that the {{  vars.product }} Management Console can connect to tenant floating IP addresses.

 1. Connect to the management console VM by using `ssh`.